 Sunrise trekking at the Gunung Agung volcano is especially popular because you can catch amazing views of the sunrise from the top of the mountain, usually in a sea of orange clouds.

-This guide will explain how you can hike Mount Agung, with or without a guide, and everything else you need to know before you go!
+This travel blog will explain how you can hike Mount Agung, with or without a tour guide, and everything else you need to know before you go!

 - Distance: 4 miles (8 km) return

 - Duration: 8-12 hrs return

 Where Is Mount Agung?

 The Mount Agung volcano is located in Karangasem regency, in the northeast corner of Bali island.

 It’s about 2 hours’ drive from Kuta, Canggu, and Sanur, or about 1.5 hours’ drive from Ubud.